How to Get Rid of Cockroaches Forever

 Get Rid of Attractants

-Prevention is often better than cure and thus removing any sources that attract roaches can spare us the trouble of getting rid of them.
+If you ever wanted to know the best solution on how to get rid of cockroaches in apartments, you would be advised that prevention is absolutely recommended (at least preventing them from coming back after getting rid of an infestation).
+Removing any sources that attract roaches can spare us the trouble of getting rid of them.
 Cockroaches are not only attracted to warm dark, damp environments (that is why kitchens are often nesting grounds for cockroaches) as described earlier.
 They are also attracted to clutters, cardboard boxes, paper, magazines and most importantly, food and water.
 It is amazing how these vermin can live off simply on the newspapers you intend to recycle, so try not to leave them lying around.
 Cockroaches can live without food for a very long time but not water.

 Also, it is important to check and seal of any dark crevices and cracks (you can buy household sealants easily from your neighborhood hardware store), stop water from being collecting at possible spots around the house and ensure cleaning is done regularly at every nook and cranny.
 Never leave your dishes overnight and ensure the kitchen sink is dry before retiring for the night.

 The use of boric acid to combat pesky cockroaches and pests dates as far as 100 years ago.
 It is undoubtedly one of the most effective methods if used correctly.
 Boric acid has no repellency to insects and are extremely potent to cockroaches.
 Cockroaches will not have to feed on boric acid for it to take effect.
 An unsuspecting roach crawling over areas treated with boric acid will cause them to die (even affecting their entire colony when they return home).
 The acid, which resembles white powder, should be applied in minimal quantities in areas where cockroaches are likely to appear and traverse.